ory/docs/docs/keto/guides/production.md

 ## Database

 ORY Keto requires a production-grade database such as PostgreSQL, MySQL, CockroachDB.
-Do not use SQLite in production!
+Don't use SQLite in production!

 ### Write API